0x6FA3D0/SteamScreenshotUploaderDll/README.md

 # SteamScreenshotUploaderDll
 Main DLL of SteamScreenshotUploader

-You need old Steamworks libs to compile it and old steam_api.dll to run it.
+You need old Steamworks libs to compile it and old steam_api.dll to run it